What Does a Felony Phoenix Arizona Expungement Lawyer Do?

 The police come out; somebody gets charged with disorderly conduct or assault on the domestic violence offense.
 Some of the drug offenses where people get caught with possession of marijuana or they get caught with a little bit of cocaine or something like that.
 It’s not that they’re bad people.
 It’s that they used poor judgement and made a mistake.
 But they are able to show that they’ve learned from this negative situation and they have successfully moved on.

-What’s The Reason for Your High Success Rate as an Expungement Lawyer Phoenix Arizona?
+What is The Reason for Your High Success Rate as a Phoenix Felony Expungement Attorney Arizona?

 If it’s a misdemeanor I would suggest people apply right away.
 But if it’s a felony and if it gets more and more of a serious as a felony you better wait longer than less.
 The other thing I’ve seen a lot of people apply on their own and they just fill out a form.
 It’s basically a one-page form.
 But that doesn’t tell the court anything right other than your name your date of birth your address etc.